 Music and Lyrics by Michael Friedman

 Rink Rats and Hockey Moms, pond hockey, tournament weekends and the quest to play your best—the Great State of Hockey deserves a great hockey….musical!!
 It’s tryouts for the Bantam Boy’s Hockey A Team.
 Mitch has always played on the A Team—these are his guys—they’ve played together forever.
 But he hasn’t had his growth spurt yet and he’s worried this could be the year he gets sent down to the B team.
-When a new kid appears at try-outs, things go from bad to worse—wait until you get a load of what this kid can do on the ice!
+When a new kid appears at try-outs, things go from bad to worse.

 Based on the graphic novel by Shaun Tan

 Conceived and Created by Peter C. Brosius and Jocelyn Clarke

 Music by Judd Greenstein

 Shaun Tan’s lauded graphic novel is the inspiration for this potent, poetic exploration of the immigrant experience.
 Told entirely through movement, music and visual projections, the story follows a man who leaves his family to build a new life for them in a new world.

 The Best Summer Ever!